 On-Campus VenuesSome spaces on campus will be unavailable or have limited use:

 - McConomy Auditorium is available daily after 1:30 pm.

 - Wiegand Gymnasium and the Activities Room in the Cohon Center will have limited availability due to construction for the new Health, Wellness, Athletics, and Recreation building.

-Additional tents will be available across campus for reservations.
+Outdoor tents will be available across campus for reservations.
 A map of tent locations and other details will be available on the Cohon Center website.
 Tents will not have walls.
 Each tent will have 20 chairs available for use.
 Several tents will have string lights to accommodate meetings and activities occurring after dark.

 Resources and Support for Virtual and Hybrid Events/Meetings

 Many organizations are considering virtual and hybrid plans for meetings and events this semester.
 We hope the following resources can be helpful, and SLICE welcomes any meeting requests to consult with your specific organization.